insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-In North Carolina, Erie Insurance offers the cheapest average premium at $1,168 per year.
-For comparison, the statewide average monthly cost is $216, though individual rates vary depending on your driving profile, location, and vehicle.
+Drivers in North Carolina can find the cheapest average premium with Erie Insurance, at $1,168 per year.
+By comparison, the statewide average monthly cost is $216.
+Keep in mind that rates vary for each driver depending on factors like driving record, ZIP code, and vehicle type.

 Key Takeaways

-• Erie Insurance has the cheapest average premium in North Carolina, coming in at $1,168 per year – about $1,419 compared to the state average.
+• Erie Insurance offers the lowest car insurance rates in North Carolina, at $1,168 per year, which is about $1,419 the state average.

-• The 28575 ZIP code is the least expensive area in North Carolina for car insurance, with an average yearly premium of $2,039.
+• The ZIP code 28575 has the low-cost car insurance rates in North Carolina, at an average annual rate of $2,039.

-Here are the annual averages from the most affordable insurance companies in North Carolina.
+Below are the annual premiums from the cheapest car insurance companies in North Carolina.

 CompanyAverage annual rates